UCL/research-computing-with-cpp/session06/03collective.md

 - use "-rank" as the key: what happens?
 - split into three groups with ratios 1:1:2
+- use one of the collective operation on a single group

 ### All to all operation solution